tuo/vscode_flutter_extract_widget_to_file/README.md

 As a Flutter developer, it's very common to refactor widgets into new files.
 The extension allows you to extract a selection of code into a stateless widget class, handling the import and file creation.
 This allows for smooth extraction without the need for a mouse.

-Here is a simple Widget extraction:
+Here is a simple Widget extraction when press "CMD/CTRL+ALT+E":

 ![alt text](https://media.giphy.com/media/N42B2VfGatYQOQLeiF/source.gif)